 The year is 1920.
 The winter is harsh.
 The people of Russia are searching for the last vestige of humanity, and warmth, in vain.
 The situation is tolerable in this plush office, where an old man is closely observing a 27-year-old.
 What he says next is going to break the ice between the two.
 “I expected a grey-bearded wise man from the East”, the old man tells the young man.
-Even as he laughingly protests, the young man cannot help, but think: "Lenin is the most un-Russian Russian I know of."
+Even as he laughingly protests, the young man cannot help but think: "Lenin is the most un-Russian Russian I know of."
 The man in front of Lenin is no ordinary 27-year-old man.
-He has practically done what his idol only dreamt of: Taking the Bolshevik revolution to the world.
-This was a 27-year-old who had traveled half the globe to meet his idol.
+He has practically done what the old man only dreamt of: Taking the Bolshevik revolution to the world.
+This was a 27-year-old who had traveled half the globe to meet the old man, whom he idolised.
 This was a 27-year-old coming to the socialist heartland after his abortive mission to draw support from Germany, the arch-enemy of the Russian populace, for his battle against the British.
 This was a man who found communism in the unlikeliest of places: The capitalist Mecca that the US was, and is.
 This was a man, who would be sent to China to teach Mao Zedong a lesson or two on communism.
 This was a man who be expelled from the party by none less than Stalin.
 This was a man who would set foot in his homeland 16 years after leaving it to free her, only to lose his freedom.
-This man was: Manabendra Nath Roy or M N Roy, the founder of the Communist Party of India, and before that the Mexican Communist Party.
+This man was: Manabendra Nath Roy or M N Roy, the founding member of the Communist Party of India, and before that the Mexican Communist Party.

 The Three Phases